paulgovan/PRA/README.md

 ## Introduction

 Welcome to **PRA**!
-This package provides a set of tools for performing various types of project risk analysis, including Monte Carlo simulation, sensitivity analysis, and earned value management.
+This package provides a set of functions for performing various types of project risk analysis, including Monte Carlo simulation, sensitivity analysis, and earned value management.

 ## Key features: